semaphoreci/docs/docs/reference/artifact-cli-reference.md

 ---
-description: Every project on Semaphore 2.0 has access to three levels of the artifact store - project, workflow and job.
-See this page for more information.
+description: Every project on Semaphore has access to an artifact store.
+This page describes the Artifact CLI for pushing and pulling artifacts from that store.
 ---

 # Artifact CLI Reference